 Best days to visit during Dussehra Festival in India: The event must be attended for 10 days as the Ramayana story is acted out sequentially.
 Therefore, plan a long trip if you want to celebrate Dussehra in Delhi.

 Getting to Delhi : Being the country’s capital, there is absolutely no connectivity problem facing Delhi.
-With an airport with 3 terminals, 4 main railway stations and several bus stations connect Delhi with the rest of India.
+An airport with 3 terminals, 4 main railway stations, and several bus stations connect Delhi with the rest of India.

 Also popular as Ganga Dussehra Varanasi is one of the most important religious places in India, famous for the Kashi Vishwanath temple.
 Traditions have been followed in this city throughout the years.
 And this is where you will discover the oldest performances of Ramlila that have been running for more than 200 years.
 The Ramlila takes place for a full month each year, beginning with the incarnation of Lord Ram and ending with the death of the demon king Ravana.